FarehaSi/The-Green-Gastronomes/README.md

 ## Testing
 ## Bugs
 #### Solved Bugs
-- A User Profile was not being created each time a User registered with the website as it should have been.
-This was resolved by creating a signals.py file in the directory that used the 'post_save' signal for the 'User' model to create a 'UserProfile' and the signals were then imported to the apps.py file.
+- There was an issue where a User Profile wasn't being created upon User registration on the website, contrary to the expected behavior.
+This problem was resolved by introducing a 'signals.py' file into the directory that used the 'post_save' signal for the 'User' model to create a 'UserProfile' and the signals were then imported to the apps.py file.
+- The User Profile page was displaying all of django's default success messages including login and logout instead of solely displaying the ones specified in the views.py file.
+This was resolved by adding an extra_tag with each message that allowed for only those specific messages to be displayed while maintaining the styling associated with traditional Django success messages.
+- On the Recipe Detail page, when a User attempted to post a comment, an error was appearing instead of the expected behavior, which was the page refreshing with a success message presented on the screen.
+The resolution for this issue involved implementation of a 'method_decorator(login_required)' on the comment post method within the RecipeDetail view.
 - Automated tests were not working because of the Postgres database.
-This was resolved by connecting temporarily with the local db.sqlite3 database while running unit tests.
+This was resolved by temporarily establishing a connection with the local 'db.sqlite3' database while conducting unit tests.
 ## Deployment
 ##### 1. Create your Heroku app
 * Navigate to [Heroku](https://id.heroku.com).